Cessation of disability or death of a beneficiary

 What happens if the beneficiary is no longer eligible for the DTC?

-Unless an election is filed with the issuer, the RDSP must be terminated and all amounts paid out of the plan by December 31st of the year following the first calendar year throughout which the beneficiary is no longer considered to have a severe or prolonged impairment in physical or mental functions that qualified him or her for the DTC.
+Unless an election is filed with the issuer, the RDSP must be terminated and all amounts paid out of the plan by December 31st of the year following the first calendar year throughout which the beneficiary is no longer considered to have a severe or prolonged impairment in physical or mental functions that made him or her eligible for the DTC.
 Any funds remaining in the RDSP after any required repayments of government grant and bond will be paid to the beneficiary.
 The taxable portion of the disability assistance payment (DAP) will be included in the income of the beneficiary in the year the payment is made to the beneficiary.

 The RDSP plan holder will be required to: